sopra-fs23-group-24/server/README.md

 # "Who said that?" - party game
 We have created a party game, which makes getting to know people easier and more fun.

-## Introduction:
+## Introduction
 Instead of just asking each other the same lame questions over and over again, we wanted to create a fun and easy way to getting to know people.
 To achieve this we created a quiz game, revolving around the participants themselves.

-roughly explained:
+- roughly explained:
   - All players answer the questions that are posed initially.
+  - Each typ of question requires a different answer: a drawing, some text or telling a true/false story.
   - Next the quiz asks: "Who said that?" - and everybody takes a guess.
   - The goal is to be as correct and as fast as possible.

 ## Technologies used

 - JPA, hibernate database, REST, Google Cloud, GitHub, Gradle, Spring Boot

-## High-level components:
+## High-level components
-- Our main file, running the application: [Application.java](src%2Fmain%2Fjava%2Fch%2Fuzh%2Fifi%2Fhase%2Fsoprafs23%2FApplication.java)
-  - but not really that important though, at least no to us in this course, since we left it as it was

 - Our main components are all of our services and controllers.
 (For each entity one of each, and an additional service for generating the quiz questions.)